ryanx-sir/ThinkBook14-AlderLake-Hackintosh/README.md

 # Warning!!!

-dont't forgot change PlatformInfo in Config.plist
+* dont't forgot change PlatformInfo in Config.plist
+* do not turn on FileVault!
+  do not turn on FileVault!
+  do not turn on FileVault!

 # Post install